Registrations to perform in the 2014 Melbourne International Comedy Festival are now open. To register your show, please sign up here.

 Firstly you will still need to be approved to register in the Festival (see above).
 There are other producers and promoters who present overseas artists in the Melbourne International Comedy Festival.
 If you have a producer they will most likely liaise with the Festival on your behalf to obtain approval for you to register.
 If you chose to be self-produced, you will need to submit the information outlined above.

 If self-produced, you will be responsible for organising (and paying for) all aspects of your show yourself including your own travel, accommodation, appropriate visas as well as finding a venue, organising ticket sales, marketing and publicising your show.

 Please email the Festival Director with information regarding your show.
 Expressions of Interest for international artists not performing in a Festival Managed Venue close Friday 1 November 2013.

 Support material may be mailed to:

 There are a number of visa options available and we recommend checking with the Australian Immigration Department or your local embassy to work out which is most suitable for your circumstances.

 Under some circumstances the Festival may agree to act as sponsor for your Visa.
 The application process must have commenced by mid November.

-For further information regarding this service and the process please contact Tobie Newman at email@example.com
+For further information regarding this service and the process please contact the Office Manager at firstname.lastname@example.org

 As the name suggests, the Festival hires, fits out and staffs several venues within the Melbourne CBD, including the Melbourne Town Hall, the Hi Fi, Trades Hall, Victoria Hotel, Portland Hotel and the Forum among others.
 If you apply and are accepted in an FMV, you will be provided with a venue fully equipped with sound, lighting, staging and seating.
 You will also be provided with a technical stage manager, front of house and box office staff.
 You will be responsible for all creative aspects of your show as well as all marketing and publicity.